-6 For example, Singapore Financial Reporting Standard 107 (SFRS), Financial Instruments: Disclosures, paragraph 42H states that "an entity shall disclose any additional information that it considers necessary to meet the disclosure objectives in paragraph..."
+6 For example, Singapore Financial Reporting Standard (International) (SFRS(I)) 7, Financial Instruments: Disclosures, paragraph 42H and Financial Reporting Standard in Singapore (FRS) 107, Financial Instruments: Disclosures, paragraph 42H state that "an entity shall disclose any additional information that it considers necessary to meet the disclosure objectives in paragraph..."

-7 For example, SFRS requires an entity to provide additional disclosures when compliance with the specific requirements in SFRSs is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance (SFRS 1, Presentation of Financial Statements, paragraph 17(c)).
+For example, SFRS(I)s and FRSs require an entity to provide additional disclosures when compliance with the specific requirements in SFRS(I)s or FRSs is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance (SFRS(I) 1-1, Presentation of Financial Statements, paragraph 17(c) and FRS 1, Presentation of Financial Statements, paragraph 17(c)).

-8 SSA 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements, paragraphs A1-A6.
+SSA 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements, paragraphs A1-A6.